sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/2_Modules_in_Node_js/13_Module_caching.md

 ## Actionable advice (my guess)
-So, as to avoid this "module caching" pitfall:
+To avoid this "module caching" pitfall:
 1. Don't "write" to imported variables.
 Keep them read only, as much as possible.
 2. Try to minimize direct closures in exported code.
-3. Export classes and functions instead of objects (containing data) directly, as much as possible.
+3. Export standalone classes and functions instead of objects (containing data) directly, as much as possible.

 These things don't have to be thought of very much.
 Practically, following simple programming best-practices covers these things.